richard-vh/nifi-hol/step-by-step-guides/Section 3: Quality of Service via Stateless Model Use Case.md

 ![alt text](/img/image101.png)

-- Establish a Relationship between the `RouteOnAttribute` and the `ANOMALY - PublishKafka2RecordCDP` processor for the `Anomaly_Alert` Relationship.
+- Establish a Relationship between the **RouteOnAttribute** and the **ANOMALY - PublishKafka2RecordCDP** processor for the **Anomaly_Alert** Relationship.

 ### Lab 3: Running the NiFi Canvas and Viewing the Output

-As with the prior use cases, use the `Run Once` functionality to view the output at each stage alongside using SSM to view the contents of the Kafka Topic.
+As with the prior use cases, use the **Run Once** functionality to view the output at each stage alongside using SSM to view the contents of the Kafka Topic.

-Due to the random nature of the data used in this use-case, the first record that flows through the pipeline (as you click `run once` on each processor) may return a failure response from the model endpoint - this is expected.
-To test properly you can start all the processors except the first and last in the pipeline, then `Run Once` on the first processor (ExecuteScript).
+Due to the random nature of the data used in this use-case, the first record that flows through the pipeline (as you click **Run Once** on each processor) may return a failure response from the model endpoint - this is expected.
+To test properly you can start all the processors except the first and last in the pipeline, then **Run Once** on the first processor (ExecuteScript).
 This will generate ~200 records into the pipeline, and you'll see some end up in the queue for the Anomaly Kafka writer processor.